“We have been a paying customer for DreamHost since April 2017.

 Their control panel is also stylized to look sleek and it’s equivalently easy to use.

-It’s especially nice that DreamHost’s easiness does not oversimplify the products themselves, or constrict the amount of features you have.
+It’s especially nice that DreamHost’s easiness does not oversimplify the products themselves, or constrict the number of features you have.

 As you have seen, DreamHost is competitively stocked with features, but this does not take away from its user-friendliness.